-&lt;sup>6 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+&lt;sup>5 Greenhouse gas emissions include: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).

-- the geochemical characterization of excavated materials such as waste rock, overburden and potential construction material in order to predict metal leaching and acid rock drainage; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - √ history of seismic activity in the area; - ✓ isostatic rise or subsidence: - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities; - baseline concentrations of contaminants of concern within the local, regional and downstream receiving environments and for sites likely to receive road runoffs; - a description of regional and local geological structures, including major and local features, their formation, and general distribution; and - sites that may be of paleontological and paleobotanical interest.
+- historical records of relevant meteorological information (e.g. total precipitation (rain and snow); mean, maximum and minimum temperatures; and typical wind speed and direction). - 6.1.2.
+Geology and geochemistry - the bedrock and host rock geology of the area, including a table of geologic descriptions, geological maps and cross-sections of appropriate scale; - the geomorphology, topography and geotechnical characteristics of areas proposed for construction of major project components; - the geochemical characterization of expected spoil disposal materials such as waste rock, overburden and potential construction and fill material in order to predict metal leaching and acid rock drainage including oxidation of primary sulphides and secondary soluble sulphate minerals; - geological hazards that exist in the areas planned for the project facilities and infrastructure, including: - ✓ history of seismic activity in the area; - ✓ isostatic rise or subsidence; and - ✓ landslides, slope erosion and the potential for ground and rock instability, and subsidence during and following project activities. - baseline concentrations of contaminants of concern within the local, regional and downstream receiving environments; and - geochemical characterization of leaching potential, including, but not limited to, contaminants of concern from waste rock, overburden and construction or fill material. - 6.1.3.
+Topography and soil - baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the project area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; and - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas. - 6.1.4.
+Riparian, wetland and terrestrial environments - characterization of soils in the excavation area, in terrestrial and riparian environments, with a description of their past use; - topography, drainage, geology and hydrogeology, and the physicochemical characteristics of potential on-land sediment or soil disposal sites;

-6.1.3.
-Topography and soil

-- baseline mapping and description of landforms and soils within the local and regional project areas; - maps depicting soil depth by horizon and soil order within the project area to support soil salvage and reclamation efforts, and to outline potential for soil erosion; and - suitability of topsoil and overburden for use in the rehabilitation of disturbed areas. - permafrost conditions including distribution of frozen and unfrozen ground, thermal conditions (ground temperatures), ground ice, thaw sensitivity, active layer thickness and potential for thaw settlement and terrain instability associated with ground thawing.

-6.1.4.
-Riparian, wetland and terrestrial environments

-- characterization of soils in the borrow pits and the linear disturbance area in terrestrial and riparian environments, with a description of their past use; - characterization of the shoreline, banks, current and future flood risk areas, and wetlands (fens, marshes, peatlands, etc.), including the location and extent of wetlands likely to be affected by project activities according to their size, type (wetland class and form), the description of their ecological function (ecological, hydrological, wildlife, socioeconomic, etc.) and species composition; - identification of ecosystems that are sensitive or vulnerable to acidification resulting from the deposition of atmospheric contaminants; and - plant and animal species (abundance, distribution and diversity) and their habitats, with a focus on species at risk or with special status that are of social, economic, cultural or scientific significance, as well as invasive alien species.
+&lt;sup>6 The manual produced by the Mine Environment Neutral Drainage (MEND) Program, entitled, MEND Report 1.20.1, "Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials", Version 0 - December 2009 is a recommended reference for use in acid rock drainage and metal leaching prediction.